- About the Lab

 Education - Dr. Riley teaches several formal courses, including Quantitative Systems - a math intensive version of introductory biology - and the upper level course Principles of Molecular Evolution.
 She also offers an intensive intern experience in the area of science outreach, in which students learn how to engage and inspire people about science.
 She also hosts the Dakin Animal Shelter intern experience.

-Outreach - Dr. Riley is the founder and president of the Massachusetts Academy of Sciences, a not-for-profit organization dedicated to raising the level of civic science literacy in the state.
+Outreach - Dr. Riley is the founder and former president of the Massachusetts Academy of Sciences, a not-for-profit organization dedicated to raising the level of civic science literacy in the state.
 This organization engages in a wide range of science outreach activities, including hosting an annual meeting, visiting school classrooms across the state and engaging in science education reform efforts.
 She is also the co-founder of the Institute for Drug Resistance, which serves as a vehicle for facilitating, supporting and promoting novel, multidisciplinary approaches to the challenges of drug resistance.

 Bacteriotix - A small biopharmaceutical company whose mission is to develop novel antimicrobials whose use limits resistance evolution and minimizes the collateral damage of the drug to the healthy human microbiome.